gmosx/nitro-js/README.md

 For a more sophisticated example that implements a simple Blog on Google App Engine have a look at:

 [appengine-blog-example](http://www.nitrojs.org/appenginejs/appengine-blog-example.tar.gz)

+For more details on Nitro, make sure you check out the [documentation](http://www.nitrojs.org/docs).

 Google App Engine